osg-htc/docs/docs/release/osg-25.md

 ### Microarchitecture ###

+The x86-64 architecture contains multiple subversions with different CPU feature sets.
+Support for x86-64-v2, released in 2008, has been dropped from RHEL 10, Centos Stream 10, and Rocky Linux 10.
+Almalinux 10 continues support for v2.
+In EL<=9, OSG's `x86_64` architecture packages are built against the v2 microarchitecture.
+Starting in EL10, OSG's `x86_64` architecture packages are built against the v3 microarchitecture, while a separate `x86_64_v2` architecture is maintained to support v2 Almalinux 10.

 ### EPEL ###

 In EL10, the EPEL repositories have minor versions that correspond to your operating system's minor versions